open-contracting/standard/standard/docs/en/02_key_concepts/05_serialization.md

 * **Simplified single table** - for cases where there are no one-to-many relationships in the data (e.g. each tender has only one award and contract, and each has only one line-item).
 * **Multi-table** - where more advanced structures are required, but where it is desirable to be able to work with data in spreadsheet-style layouts

-In each case, fields are identified by the path to their JSON equivalent.
+In each case, fields are identified by the [pointer](http://tools.ietf.org/html/rfc6901) to their JSON equivalent.
 For example:

 <div class="include-json" data-src="standard/example/serialization-flat.json"></div>